A Crazy Ivan is a west-moving storm, shower, etc.

 So, technically, a Crazy Ivan should mean a storm that makes a sharp turn.
 But, for our weather purposes, we take a more generalized view of it: a Crazy Ivan is a storm or other weather feature that’s simply going the “wrong” way, from <-<-east-to-west–|.

-Editor’s Note: Crazy Ivan is also an awesome band (with fans) that covers My Sharona.
+Crazy Ivan is also a band (with fans) that covers My Sharona.
 Proof: